postmannen/actress/README.md

 ## Remote delivery

-If the DstNode field of an event is set, the event can be sent to the remote node using the ETRemote process if an ETRemote process has been started, and a etRemoteFunc has been defined for it.
+If the DstNode field of an event is set, the event can be sent to the remote node set using the ETRemote process that process has been started, with a etRemoteFunc for how to do remote delivery.
 If no value is set in the DstNode field, the event will be processed locally.

 How this works is that when the routing logic notices that the DstNode field is set, it will create a new event of type ETRemote, put the original event in the NextEvent field of the new ETRemote event, and then the event is added to the queue with the AddEvent method of the Actress.
 Tip, check the [NextEvent](#nextevent) section for more information about the NextEvent field.